Example - Generating DTSI and DTBO Overlay Files for SmartCam¶

 };

-The final dtsi file should look like pl_modify.dtsi.
+The final dtsi file should similar to pl_modify.dtsi.

-Now generate the .dtbo file using command below:
+Now, generate the .dtbo file using the following command:

 dtc -@ -O dtb -o pl_modify.dtbo pl_modify.dtsi